gabrielsoltz/metahub/README.md

 </p>

 <p align="center">
-  <b>MetaHub</b> is the automated contextual enrichment tool for AWS Security Hub and ASFF security findings.
+  <b>MetaHub</b> is an automated contextual enrichment and impact tool for AWS Security Hub and ASFF security findings.
+Switch from Severities to Impact Scores based on YOUR context.
 </p>

 <p align="center">